-In order to avoid a considerable impairment of an environmental or social sustainable investment objective, securities that violate the negative criteria on environmental and social objectives defined by the management company for this purpose (e.g., mining and use of coal, violations of human rights, corruption) are not considered sustainable investments.
-For details on the handling of negative criteria, please see the section "What investment strategy does this financial product follow? / What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?"
+In order to avoid significant impairment of an environmental or social sustainable investment objective, securities that violate the negative criteria on environmental and social objectives defined by the management company for this purpose (e.g., mining and use of coal, violations of human rights, corruption) are not considered sustainable investments.
+Furthermore, companies that are rated negatively according to our internal "themes of the future" research do not count as sustainable investment.
+For details on the handling of negative criteria and the integration of the assessments provided by our proprietary "themes of the future" research, please see the section "What investment strategy does this financial product follow? / What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?"